Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 The _TransferSuspensionMessage_ is sent by the provider to indicate that the asset transfer has been suspended.
 For example, if a policy violation was detected..

-### TransferProcessEventMessage:completed
+### TransferProcessCompletionMessage

 #### Description

-The _TransferProcessEventMessage:completed_ is sent by the provider or consumer when asset transfer has completed.
+The _TransferProcessCompletionMessage_ is sent by the provider or consumer when asset transfer has completed.
 Note that some data plane implementations may optimize completion notification by performing it as part of its wire protocol.
-In those cases, a _TransferProcessEventMessage:completed_ message does not need to be sent.
+In those cases, a _TransferProcessCompletionMessage_ message does not need to be sent.

 ### TransferProcessTerminationMessage